LiveGTech/gShell/docs/en/architecture.md

 **Basic power menu** - A simple power menu that provides options to shutdown or restart the phone.

-**Lock screen** - A screen showing the current time above the user's wallpaper and notifications, amongst other things.
+**Lock screen** - A screen showing the current time above the user's background and notifications, amongst other things.
 It also checks the password before unlocking the phone and switching to the user environment.

 **Notifications** - The notifications drawer that contains various settings (some of which are only accessible inside the user environment).